christianpflugradt/advent-of-code/README.md

 # advent-of-code

-These are my solutions for the [advent of code](https://adventofcode.com/) using [Julia](https://julialang.org/).
+These are my solutions for the [advent of code](https://adventofcode.com/) using a different programming language each year.

-I'm not a data scientist and all algorithms are my own or from standard libraries.
-Sometimes I use brute force rather than the most efficient algorithm.
+- for [2016](#2016) I have used [Rust](https://www.rust-lang.org/)
+- for [2015](#2015) I have used [Julia](https://julialang.org/)

 Most algorithms complete very fast.
-Those that do not are marked. *slow* algorithms take more than ten seconds to complete. *very slow* algorithms take several minutes or even hours to complete.
+Those that do not are marked. *slow* algorithms take more than ten seconds to complete. *very slow* algorithms take several minutes to complete.

 ## 2016